livingdocsIO/documentation/content/guides/editor/document-copy/index.md

       {
         contentType: 'regular',

+        // custom label shown with the copy target item (added in release-2023-05)
+        label: 'Web Article',

+        // custom icon shown with the copy target item (added in release-2023-05)
+        icon: 'web',

         // Path to a config of instructions to be applied when transforming one component to another
         instructionPath: require.resolve('../conversions/basic-to-eternal-bliss.js')